markstringer-dti/markstringer-dti.github.io/dti.md

 Because for me, moving a project from its "flowers" state to its "fruit state" is one of the most important things that anybody is doing when they are trying to deliver a project, it's also one of the hardest, and it's one that hardly anybody talks about.

 What makes this so hard?
 Well, one of the things that makes it so hard is the nature of project ideas that we talked about.
-What makes project ideas attractive - the kinds of things that get funded is there instant, unthinking appeal.
-Often what creates that unthinking appeal is that they suggest some of these features: easy, fast, cheap, same and all.
+What makes project ideas attractive - the kinds of things that get funded is their instant appeal that happens without much, if any, thought.
+Often what creates that instant appeal is that they suggest some of these features: easy, fast, cheap, same and all.

 The problems start when anyone tries to implement the idea.
 This is especially a problem if someone tries to implement the idea using an iterative framework like Scrum.
 In Scrum the team meet at the beginning of every work day and talk about what they're going to do that day and anything that's stopping from doing what they want to do.
 They do this every working day.
 This is called the stand up.